IT code of practice regulations

 2. Governance

-When using IT, you remain subject to the same laws and regulations as in the physical world.
+When using IT facilities, you remain subject to the same laws and regulations as in the physical world.

 Laws

-Your conduct should be lawful.
-Ignorance of the law is not considered to be an adequate defence for unlawful conduct.
+It is expected that your conduct is lawful.
+Furthermore, ignorance of the law is not considered to be an adequate defence for unlawful conduct.

-If you're accessing services from another jurisdiction, you must abide by all relevant local laws, as well as those in the location of the service.
+When accessing services from another jurisdiction, you must abide by all relevant local laws, as well as those applicable to the location of the service.

 University regulations

-You're bound by the University's general regulations and the "Regulations on the Use of Computing Facilities" when using the IT facilities.
+You are bound by University of Sheffield general regulations, and the 'Regulations on the Use of IT Facilities', when using any IT facilities.

 Read the University's general regulations

-If additional policies or processes are needed for specific IT facilities, such as for those with privileged access, these will be communicated to you and you must abide by them.
+Where additional policies or processes are required for specific IT facilities (such as those with privileged access) these will be communicated to you and you must abide by them.

 Third-party regulations

-You must abide by the regulations of any other organisation whose services you access, such as Janet, Eduserv and Jisc Collections.
-When using services via eduroam, you're subject to both the regulations of the University of Sheffield and the institution where you're accessing services.
+You must abide by the regulations applicable to any other organisation whose services you access such as Janet, Eduserv, and Jisc Collections.
+When using services via eduroam, you are subject to both the regulations of the University of Sheffield and the institution where you are accessing services.

 Breach of any applicable law or third-party regulation will be regarded as a breach of these IT regulations.